rudi-c/rudi-c.github.io/about.md

 My name is Rudi, currently a full-time software engineer at [Figma](https://www.figma.com/) after having recently finished a degree in Computer Science at University of Waterloo.
 I have previously interned at Airbnb, Jane Street, Dropbox and Side Effects Software and was in the Recurse Center Summer 1 '17 batch.
 In this blog, I try to put words together in sentences such that they may be interesting and occasionally useful.
 I tend to be a sucker for information and novelty myself, so I try to write in a way that will be worth your time.

-In the spirit of being an engineer (read: this is easier), I will write the rest of this About section as a random bullet points.
+In the spirit of being an engineer (read: this is easier), the rest of this About section will be a random bullet points.
 If you find any of these interesting, you should ask me about it over coffee.

 - As described by a high school friend, I am "designed in China, made in Germany, imported to Canada, consumed in Quebec".
 And now refurbished in the US?
 I need more verbs
 - I took 5 psychology classes in undergrad, it's my second favorite subject (after CS of course).
 - My two main motivations in life are "building cool things" and what I call "learning how the world works"
 - I spent a summer practicing DDR
 - My main hobby right now is rock climbing.
-Currently working on consistently doing V5s
+Currently working on consistently doing V6s
 - I'm working on certain parts of communication skills by taking acting/improv classes
 - One of my goal is to consistently use "steel man arguments"
 - "Interested people are interesting"